mishoo/UglifyJS/README.md

 	<script type="text/colascript" src="path/to/your.cola"></script>

-If `your.cola` depends on other scripts in `your.html`,it's better to notice `browser-cola` about it:
+If `your.cola` depends on other scripts in `your.html`, it's better to notice `browser-cola` about it:

 	<script type="text/colascript" src="angular.min.js"></script>
 	<script type="text/colascript" src="path/to/your.cola"></script>